Thoughtscript/academic_papers/Fragments/information.md

 # Producing Value in Information Intensive Societies

+A useful metaphor:

+*.
+Levels - lower to higher.
+*.
+Layers - not a pyramid but an onion.
+*.
+Wrapping - when one layer overlays another.

-Some basic categories of value:
+## Some basic categories of value:

 1. *Better information* - more recent, more comprehensive, more precise, more accurate, etc.
 1. *Dependent integrated information* - the information is valuable only insofar as some integrated operation or service is also acquired.
 The service or operation is valuable in its own right.
 The service or operation cannot be used without the information.